Kristjan-tester/QoLforSacriel/README.md

 - (NEW) - "Unload all" to nearby containers (tag them to hold specific category of items):
 	- Click "unload all" in footer of main inventory or bags to start it
   	- there is 'everything else' category for 'catch all' option if containers with right tags
+  	- (UPDATED) - Food and Material have extra filtering tags, to make management easier and more specific
+  		- these tags categories align pz-wiki
+  	 	- each item tooltip shows with category it belongs to
+  	  	- extra "frozen" tag to have enable moving all frozen items to container that has 'frozen' tag before their normal food tags apply.
  	- If no room anywhere, items will stay in container
+    - If no room info will be visible which container for what tag is full
 - (UPDATED) - Foraging panel now has filtering option for Pins:
     - Show only foraging items (ignoring all dropped or other world items (car keys, etc.))
     - Colour pins for world items, so you can easily detect.
 (Colour can be changed in modoptions)